-The favorable change in net derivative gains (losses) on non-VA program derivatives was \$70 million (\$46 million, net of income tax).
-This was primarily due to long-term interest rates decreasing more in the current period than in the prior period, favorably impacting receive-fixed interest rate swaptions and interest rate swaps primarily hedging long duration liability portfolios.
-This favorable change was partially offset by the change in the value of the underlying assets unfavorably impacting non-VA embedded derivatives related to affiliated ceded reinsurance written on a coinsurance with funds withheld basis.
+The favorable change in net derivative gains (losses) on non-VA program derivatives was \$146 million (\$95 million, net of income tax).
+This was primarily due to long-term interest rates decreasing in the current period and increasing in the prior period, favorably impacting interest rate swaptions and receive-fixed interest rate swaps primarily hedging long duration liability portfolios.
 Because certain of these hedging strategies are not designated or do not qualify as accounting hedges, the changes in the estimated fair value of these freestanding derivatives are recognized in net derivative gains (losses) without an offsetting gain or loss recognized in earnings for the item being hedged.